sjb3d/spark/README.md

 }
 ```

-The `_array` version is implemented using a trait up to arrays of length 8, but should be possible to make fully generic once *const generics* are part of stable Rust.
+The `_array` version now makes use of const generics to be fully generic over array length.

 ## Examples